-First of all, it has an insane range of wireless operation up to 1000 feet.
+First of all, it has an insane range of wireless operations up to 1000 feet.
 For the comparison, my previous professional weather station had about 500 feet of transmission range.
 So, signal quality is never going to be an issue with this weather station.

 It has one of the most accurate sonic anemometers that I have ever seen.
 The WeatherFlow Smart Home weather station measures even the slightest breeze.
 It shows a well-working lightning detector.
-Again, as a comparison, my previous detector was a bit off after using it some time.
+Again, as a comparison, my previous detector was a bit off after using it for some time.
 It was even showing lightning when it was a clear sky.